-However, of course, not everyone loves in a cabin or on the edge of the lakes.
+However, not everyone loves being in a cabin or on the lake’s edge.
 This belief is nothing else than a feeble Minnesota stereotype.

 So whenever you think about a Minnesota stereotype, think better than this.

-So don’t expect people to say ”I’m sorry”, ”excuse me”, or something boring like ”my apologies”.
-They will simply say ”Ope”.
+So don’t expect people to say ”I’m sorry”, ”excuse me”, or something boring like ”my apologies’.’
+They will say ”Ope”.

 14) Minnesotans Can’t Stop Eating Ranch Sauce